mekkablue/Glyphs-Scripts/README.md

 * **Adjust Kerning in Master:** GUI to add a value to all kerning pairs, multiply all pairs by a value or round them by a value. *Needs Vanilla.*
 * **Auto Bumper:** Specify a minimum distance, left and right glyphs, and Autokern will add the minimum necessary kerning for the current master. *Needs Vanilla.*
+* **Convert RTL Kerning from Glyphs 2 to 3:** Convert RTL kerning from Glyphs 2 to Glyphs 3 format and switches the kerning classes.
+(Hold down OPTION and SHIFT to convert from Glyphs 3 back to Glyphs 2.)
+Detailed report in Macro Window.
 * **Copy Kerning Exceptions to Double Accents:** Copies Kerning exceptions with abreve, `acircumflex`, `ecircumflex`, `ocircumflex`, `udieresis` into Vietnamese and Pinyin double accents.
 * **Exception Cleaner:** Compares every exception to the group kerning available for the same pair.
 If the difference is below a threshold, remove the kerning exception. *Needs Vanilla.*
 * **Find and Replace in Kerning Groups:** GUI for searching and replacing text in the L and R Kerning Groups, e.g. replace 'O' by 'O.alt'.
 Leave the search field blank for appending. *Needs Vanilla.*